jaimetur/PhotoMigrator/README.md

 Example of use:
 ```
-./CloudPhotoMigrator --pre_process-duplicates ./Duplicates/Duplicates_revised.csv
+./CloudPhotoMigrator --process-duplicates ./Duplicates/Duplicates_revised.csv
 ```

-With this example, the script will pre_process the file ./Duplicates/Duplicates_revised.csv and for each duplicate, will do the given action according to Action column
+With this example, the script will process the file ./Duplicates/Duplicates_revised.csv and for each duplicate, will do the given action according to Action column

 ### <span style="color:blue">Extra Mode: Fix Symbolic Links Broken:</span>